anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Matthew 17.1-9** is Matthew's account of Jesus' Transfiguration, on a mountain, with Peter, James and John, with Moses and Elijah appearing, a cloud overshadowing them, and a voice saying, 'This is my Son'. **Exodus 24.12-18** (see BCP+, Transfiguration) is about Moses seeing the glory of the Lord on the mountain. **Psalm 2** has God saying, 'You are my Son'.
+* **Matthew 17.1-9** is Matthew's account of Jesus' Transfiguration, on a mountain, with Peter, James and John, with Moses and Elijah appearing, a cloud overshadowing them, and a voice saying, 'This is my Son'. **Exodus 24.12-18** (see _BCP+_, Transfiguration) is about Moses seeing the glory of the Lord on the mountain. **Psalm 2** has God saying, 'You are my Son'.
 Alternatively, **Psalm 99** (also set for Year C) says that God 'spoke to them out of the pillar of cloud', and calls people to 'worship him upon his holy hill'. **2 Peter 1.16-21** includes Peter's eyewitness account of the Transfiguration.

 Year B

-* **Mark 9.2-9** (see BCP+, Transfiguration) is Mark's account of Jesus' Transfiguration, on a 'high mountain', with Moses and Elijah appearing. **2 Kings 2.1-12** is about Elijah being taken up to heaven. **Psalm 50.1-6** says that God 'has spoken' and 'shines forth'. **2 Corinthians 4.3-6** speaks about 'the light of the knowledge of the glory of God in the face of Jesus Christ'.
+* **Mark 9.2-9** (see _BCP+_, Transfiguration) is Mark's account of Jesus' Transfiguration, on a 'high mountain', with Moses and Elijah appearing. **2 Kings 2.1-12** is about Elijah being taken up to heaven. **Psalm 50.1-6** says that God 'has spoken' and 'shines forth'. **2 Corinthians 4.3-6** speaks about 'the light of the knowledge of the glory of God in the face of Jesus Christ'.

 # Lent